 - Supporting existing employees.

+Level 2: Gaining recognitionAt Disability Confident level 2, you have the chance to become recognised as a Disability Confident Employer.
 This will involve completing the online self-assessment and evaluating how they go about meeting the two key themes:

 - Theme 1: Getting the right people for your business.